How to wash period underwear

 Our WUKA Seamless and Period Swim Bikini require a cold wash only.
 If your machine doesn’t have this setting, hand washing is your best alternative.

-How To Dry Period Pants
+How To Dry Period Underwear

-We never recommend using a tumble dryer on WUKA period pants as this can damage the fabric and again reduce the absorbency over time.
+We never recommend using a tumble dryer on WUKA period underwear as this can damage the fabric and again reduce the absorbency over time.
 Instead, lay them flat to air dry, either on a line outside or an airer inside.
 Always ring them out thoroughly to remove excess water and to speed up the drying process.

-Depending on the weather and how you dry them, your WUKA pants can take anywhere from around two hours to a full day to dry properly, so it is a good idea to have enough pairs for your period and to have a regular wash routine.
+Depending on the weather and how you dry them, your WUKA underwear can take anywhere from around two hours to a full day to dry properly, so it is a good idea to have enough pairs for your period and to have a regular wash routine.

 If you do find yourself needing a pair quickly, you can speed up the drying process a little by squeezing them inside a towel to remove as much moisture as you can.
 Hang them up to finish drying, outside if possible.

-Period Pants Care
+Period Underwear Care

-How often should I wash period pants?
+How often should I wash period underwear?

 We also recommend you only ever rinse and wash in cold water.
 Hot water can damage the fabric and affect its absorbency, plus it can make it difficult to remove period blood, as the high temperature will make it stick to the fabric and ‘set’ in place.
-For this reason, it is vital to avoid heat altogether when it comes to caring for your period pants, so no tumble drying or ironing either.
+For this reason, it is vital to avoid heat altogether when it comes to caring for your period underwear, so no tumble drying or ironing either.

 If you are concerned about period stains and wondering how to get period blood out of your underwear, the same rules apply.
 Rinse as soon as possible with cold water only, then gently wash at a cool temperature.
 No heat and no fabric conditioner, then air dry flat.